Fei Tian College - Student Handbook

 To prepare for a successful start at Fei Tian College, all new students are required to attend the New Student Orientation.
 During orientation, students will become familiar with campus resources and facilities, meet faculty and staff, and register for courses.

-To register for orientation, please contact the Office of Student Affairs at osa@feitian.edu.
+For more information, please contact the Office of Student Affairs at your campus:

 6.2 Housing & Residential Services